aliceRonzoniAR/The_Game/README.md

   Same thing happens for the decreasing pile.
   Example: the player wants to play 55 on D1 where there is 45.
 Since the difference is of exactly 10 numbers can growth, even if the pile is going down.

-The game ends when the player cannot play anycard or when all the cards have been played.
+The game ends when the player cannot play any card or when all the cards have been played.